Old School Financial Spreadsheet

 Built-in line chart to automatically graph your income and expenses to easily see a visual representation of your finances for the year.

 Fully customizable categories for income and expenses to fit your practice.

-Therapists Who Love Their Old School Financial Spreadsheet
+Business Owners Who Love Their Old School Financial Spreadsheet

 Cindy’s spreadsheet has been the single driving force in keeping me financially organized in my private practice.
 It is easy to use, allowing me to simply track all my income and expenses.
 It allows me to watch my money grow and to celebrate meeting my incremental financial goals.
 Before I started using Cindy’s spreadsheet I had no structure to managing my money and now it’s all the structure I need.
 It is one of the best tools I have to organize my private practice.